Kini: History

-The main single on this album is Kini by Yovie Widyanto, followed by Perawan Cinta by Melly Goeslaw, Bila Salah by Ricky Five Minutes, Sakura by Fariz RM and Kepastian by Glenn Fredly.
-This album sold more than 600,000 copies and was awarded the 2003 AMI Awards for Best Pop Female Singer.
+The album’s singles included “Kini,” written by Yovie Widianto, followed by “Perawan Cinta” by Melly Goeslaw, “Bila Salah” by Ricky of Five Minutes, “Sakura” by Fariz RM, and “Kepastian” by Glenn Fredly.
+Kini achieved strong commercial performance, selling more than 600,000 copies nationwide, and contributed to Rossa receiving the Best Pop Female Singer award at the 2003 Anugerah Musik Indonesia.